Yale-LILY/Ascle/README.md

 med.update_and_delete_main_record(main_record)

-# call the GPT function and print the output
+# call the Gemini function and print the output
 print(med.call_Gemini(api_key="xxxx"))

 >> """
    Neurons, the building blocks of the brain and nervous system, are responsible for receiving sensory information, sending motor signals, and transmitting electrical signals throughout the body.
 Their intricate interactions shape our identities.
 While there are approximately 100 billion neurons, they work closely with glial cells, which may even outnumber neurons but whose exact quantity is unknown.
    """
 ```